huyaoyu/huyaoyu.github.io/publications.md

 **Hu Y**, Wang D, Yin J, Xu R. Numerical Modeling of the Fluid Induced Forces of Clearance Flow in Canned Motor Reactor Coolant Pump.
 Submitted to *Annals of Nuclear Energy* on June 18th, 2017.

 **Hu Y**, Xu R, Wang D, Yin J. Investigation of the Fluid Induced Forces of Vertical Annular Clearance with Large Aspect Ratio.
-Submitted to *Journal of Fluids Engineering*. on Sep.
+Submitted to *Journal of Fluids Engineering* on Sep.
 11th, 2017.